Digital dashboards that help you identify deviations and make the right decisions.

 Digital visitor registration provides full control over all planned and executed visits to your business.

-In this video, we’ll show you how easy it is to get started with our Week planner feature in Boards on Fire.
+Week Planner In this video, we’ll show you how easy it is to get started with our Week planner feature in Boards on Fire.
 It’s a perfect tool to give your entire team clarity on what needs to be done, who’s responsible, and when tasks should be completed.

 Weekplanner provides an overview calendar view where you can see all the days of the week and which tasks are assigned to each person.
-It’s perfect for planning, distributing, and following up on tasks within your team – and it also makes it easy to spot if something is delayed or marked as high priority.
+It’s perfect for planning, distributing, and following up on tasks within your team, and it also makes it easy to spot if something is delayed or marked as high priority.

 To create a Week planner, go to the organization where you want it set up.
 Then add an Activity Board and select the option Week planner.